Pneumonia: Noninfectious

 Idiopathic interstitial pneumonia or noninfectious pneumonia is a class of diffuse lung diseases.
 They include diffuse alveolar damage, organizing pneumonia, nonspecific interstitial pneumonia, lymphocytic interstitial pneumonia, desquamative interstitial pneumonia, respiratory bronchiolitis interstitial lung disease, and usual interstitial pneumonia.
 Lipoid pneumonia is another rare cause due to lipids entering the lung.
 These lipids can either be inhaled or spread to the lungs from elsewhere in the body.

 Mechanisms

 Pneumonia fills the lung's alveoli with fluid, hindering oxygenation.
 The alveolus on the left is normal, whereas the one on the right is full of fluid from pneumonia.

 Pneumonia frequently starts as an upper respiratory tract infection that moves into the lower respiratory tract.
 It is a type of pneumonitis (lung inflammation).
 The normal flora of the upper airway give protection by competing with pathogens for nutrients.
 In the lower airways, reflexes of the glottis, actions of complement proteins and immunoglobulins are important for protection.
 Microaspiration of contaminated secretions can infect the lower airways and cause pneumonia.
 The progress of pneumonia is determined by the virulence of the organism; the amount of organism required to start an infection; and the body's immune response against the infection.
+The immunological responses in pneumonia are varied, with similar clinical presentations being underpinned by distinct immune phenotypes.
+The immune phenotypes in pneumonia are influenced by factors such as the causative pathogen, the patient's own immune status and their genetic background.
+In its most severe form pneumonia leads to acute respiratory distress syndrome.